ImangazalievM/CleanArchitectureManifest/README-EN.md

 #### Presenter

 According to the MVP concept, View can not directly interact with the Model, so the bridge between them is Presenter.
-Presenter reacts to user actions that View has notified to it (such as pressing a button, list item or text input), and then decides what to do next.
+Presenter reacts to user actions that View has notified to it (such as pressing a button, list item click or text input), and then decides what to do next.
 For example, it could be a data request from the model and display them in the View.
 Presenter example:

 ```java
 @InjectViewState